50 Years Old & Still Got It: 'The Joy Of Sex' Remains The Horniest Book Around

 But the most important component of good sex is glaringly missing from both editions of The Joy of Sex: consent.
 As each suggestion is thrown out into the wind, including "rubbing semen into your palms and smearing it on the woman’s nipples" (apparently a surefire way to achieve female orgasm, though I have doubts), the importance of consent exchanges, boundary setting and communication is sidelined.

 That’s still true of a lot of go-to sex advice floating around today.
-People continue to rely on pornography, stories from friends and sex scenes in TV shows to educate themselves about sex.
+People continue to rely on pornography, stories from friends and sex scenes in movies to educate themselves about sex.
 Consent is always the missing piece yet it is your most important sexual instrument.

 The Joy of Sex is still well worth reading after all these years.
 It would be potentially dangerous in the hands of someone who is sexually inexperienced and genuinely looking to learn but The Joy of Sex serves as a sexy time capsule for the '70s, providing so much cultural and political context for why we think the way we do about sex today, and what we have left to learn.
 And some of the imagery is gorgeous in all its hairy, horny glory.